george-hawkins/blender-donut-notebook/uv-unwrapping.md

 As noted elsewhere, depending on the active element, _Follow Active Quads_ can result in odd shapes, e.g. a map with a twist in it.
 The easiest way to resolve this is by going to the _UV_ menu, selecting _Reset_ and then redoing things.

 Note: look at the various maps above, if you look at those created with plain _Unwrap_, the difference in the dimensions of the faces that make up the map is clear - some are nearly square while others are much more stretched out along one or more sides.
-If you look at the 3D torus, it's clear that the faces of around the outside of the torus and far more square shaped than those along the inside of the hole.
+If you look at the 3D torus, it's clear that the faces around the outside of the torus are far more square shaped than those along the inside of the hole.
 If you then use a map, like the one resulting from _Follow Active Quads_, where all the faces are the same size and then combine it with an existing image, it's important to consider the stretching that will result from the discrepancy between the sizes of the faces in the UV map and those on the 3D object.
 Issues like this can be seen with the massive stretching of the poles that occurs with the most popular world map projections.

 **Update:** if you add an image to a UV map then the 0-to-1 space is scaled to the dimensions of the image.
 So obviously this affects the proportions of the map (relative to the image).
 E.g. if you had a grid-like UV map where the rectangles of the grid were twice as high as they were wide but then added an image that's twice as wide as it is high then the rectangles of the grid will become proper squares relative to the image.